 The goal of the Sustainable Green Space project is to conduct horticultural, agricultural, agri-business, and engineering research in order to identify and innovate cost-effective solutions to address these problems locally and globally.
 Specifically, we focus on finding solutions that maximize organic fruit and vegetable production throughout the year in a limited green space setting both indoors and outdoors.
 This includes economical hydroponic techniques to enable small families to supplement their income and nutrition through their own limited sustainable vegetable and fruit production in their own homes.

-The Sustainable Green Space Project has several sub-projects including:
+The Sustainable Green Space and Nutritional Project has several sub-projects including:

 IGATT also strives to collaborate with universities, agricultural extension, and governments around the world to host international exchanges.
 Some of our projects have included the Borlaug Fellowship Program where seven professionals from international partner institutes received 10 weeks of training from Colorado State University on a variety of sustainable agricultural methods.
 In addition, we collaborated on the Pakistan Water Dialogue and Scientific Exchange Scholar Program where we hosted two exchange scholars at Colorado State to provide research and hands-on learning about water conservation and management technologies for dissemination in Pakistan.

 Figure 1.
-A horticulture student at Colorado State University demonstrating organic crop production in a small plot system.
+A horticulture student at Fort Collins, CO demonstrating organic crop production in a small plot system.